All Episodes

 We all want to be left alone.

-We we don't want to be hassled.
+We don't want to be hassled.

-The question and the argument that we have in this country is how best to provide it, and that's where the line of debarcation is broad.
+The question and the argument that we have in this country is how best to provide it.

 Because on the left, liberals do not believe that a majority of people have the ability to realize the American dream on their own.

-Liberals have a a condescending contempt for the abilities, the intelligence, the ambition, and desire of average human beings.
+Liberals have a condescending contempt for the abilities, the intelligence, the ambition, and desire of average human beings.

 They must hold that view in order to be liberal.

-Because liberalism is assuming people are helpless and hopeless, and then growing government and all kinds of state power structures to assist people in their incompetence.
+Because liberalism is assuming people are helpless and hopeless and then growing government and all kinds of state power structures to assist people in their incompetence.

-You disable the competitive nature, you disable the entrepreneurial spirit, you disable the American dream, and you force people to focus on government and whatever benefits they can get as a means of getting by.
+Disable the American dream and you force people to focus on government and whatever benefits they can get as a means of getting by.

 Conservatives have the ultimate faith in the individual.